-In 2014-5 Research for A Woman’s Place was supported using public funding by the National Lottery through Arts Council England., The National Trust and Bexley Heritage Trust.
-This has seen us working more prominently in the discourse of feminism and lead to the exhibition Liberties: 40 Years Since the Sex Discrimination Act that first showed at Collyer Bristow Gallery, London in 2015 and opens on the 21st October at the Exchange, Penzance.
+In 2014-5 Lucy Day + Eliza Gluckman were supported to undertake a period of research and development for A Woman’s Place using public funding by the National Lottery through Arts Council England, National Trust and Bexley Heritage Trust.
+This saw us working more prominently in the discourse of feminism and led to the exhibition Liberties: 40 Years Since the Sex Discrimination Act, that first showed at Collyer Bristow Gallery, London in 2015 and subsequently on the 21st October at the Exchange, Penzance.

 The title is taken from a book by Ruth Adam (Persephone Books) that charts the role of women in society from 1910-1975, ending with the Sex Discrimination Act.
-Day + Gluckman curators have taken this as a perfect starting point to try and look at why we are living in a society that is currently scared of the f-word.
+Day + Gluckman took this as a perfect starting point to look at why we are living in a society that is currently scared of the f-word.

 The purpose of this grant was to collate existing ideas and investigate more fully the feasibility, appetite, content, timeline and funding for A Woman’s Place Project, and start the process of developing audiences for the next phase.

 Our key targets for the grant were: contextual research, a symposium in partnership with an arts venue; pinpointing key sites, research and funding partners, artist studio /gallery visits, initiation of publicity campaign, all contributing towards a larger funding bid.